- Why Does My Cat Wake Me Up To Be Petted?

 Stash Toys Around The House

 Cats are intelligent animals.
-They can get attuned to their human routine very quickly.
+They adapt to human routines very quickly.

 Lucy is a real-time contributor to Purrfect n’ Pawesome, along with being a freelance writer to various pet forums and platforms.
 She started writing professionally in the year 2016.
 Earlier, she enjoyed her community life as a pet rescue volunteer and offered boarding services to pet owners.
 Her extensive experience in the pet field is now the basis for her writing at this site.